Padre Abad province

 Padre Abad is the smallest of four provinces in the Ucayali Region, in the central Amazon rainforest of Peru.

 Languages

 According to the 2007 census, 89.4% of the population spoke Spanish as their first language, while 6.3% spoke Quechua, 0.1% spoke Asháninka, 0.1% spoke Aymara, 3.9% spoke other indigenous languages and 0.0% spoke foreign languages.

 Political division

 The province is divided into three districts (distritos, singular: distrito), each of which is headed by a mayor (alcalde).
-The districts, with their capitals in parenthesis, are:
+The districts, with their capitals in parentheses, are: